usnews/brightspot-cms/faq.md

 ### File upload issues

-When attempting to store uploaded files using the Dari `AmazonStorageItem` the error below will appear if the correct dependency is missing from your `pom.xml`
+When attempting to store uploaded files using the Dari `AmazonStorageItem` the error below will appear if the correct dependency is missing from your `pom.xml`.
+Note this is a dependency only when `AmazonStorageItem` is being used.

 Add the following Jets3t dependency to resolve this issue: